Mobile-App Design

 The report was made to know what kind of functions are common in the market checking the competitor analysis from 8 apps with a similar purpose.
 I also considered the limitations of the free versus paid functionalities.

-Identify the user’s current problem
+Identify the user’s current problems with user testing

 Summary of key findings: